webpro-nl/knip/README.md

-      --include-entry-exports  Include entry files when reporting unused exports -n, --no-progress        Don't show dynamic progress updates (automatically enabled in CI environments) --preprocessor           Preprocess the results before providing it to the reporter(s), can be repeated --reporter               Select reporter: symbols, compact, codeowners, json, can be repeated (default: symbols) --reporter-options       Pass extra options to the reporter (as JSON string, see example) --no-config-hints        Suppress configuration hints
+      --include-entry-exports  Include entry files when reporting unused exports -n, --no-progress        Don't show dynamic progress updates (automatically enabled in CI environments) --preprocessor           Preprocess the results before providing it to the reporter(s), can be repeated --preprocessor-options   Pass extra options to the preprocessor (as JSON string, see --reporter-options example) --reporter               Select reporter: symbols, compact, codeowners, json, can be repeated (default: symbols) --reporter-options       Pass extra options to the reporter (as JSON string, see example) --no-config-hints        Suppress configuration hints